Life @ Thomson Geer

 Community involvement and workplace giving

 Thomson Geer is committed to pro bono and corporate social responsibility.
 We provide pro bono legal services across all our offices and have dedicated senior lawyers who take ownership of the program.

-We currently nominate a target value of Pro Bono Work of 10% of all billable income from relevant Commonwealth legal work.
-We are also investigating subscribing to the National Pro Bono Resource Centre’s Aspirational Target.
+We currently nominate a target value of pro bono work of 10% of all billable income from relevant Commonwealth legal work.

 Of particular note is the pro bono work we do in association with Cancer Council Australia.
 Thomson Geer provides a free service in assisting terminally-ill cancer patients with their legal needs.